 In downtown Chicago, for example, the city government removes snow and ice on sidewalks, picks up litter, and repairs broken sidewalks.
 In smaller cities and suburbs—particularly in residential areas—sidewalks are still public property, but maintenance and upkeep are the responsibility of the adjacent homeowners.
 This means that homeowners are responsible for clearing the sidewalks of snow and debris, and are financially responsible for replacement of any sidewalk when local authorities deem such work necessary.

 Maintenance and repair of private sidewalks is generally the responsibility of the owner of the sidewalk.
-This could be an individual, a business or a homeowners' association.
+This could be an individual, a business, or a homeowners' association.

 Depending upon local law, either property owners or local municipalities (the city, county or state) may be liable for injuries sustained on public sidewalks.
 In some areas, the sidewalk is not considered private property and so a homeowner cannot be sued for any injury sustained on the sidewalk.

 Another common defense to sidewalk injuries is the "open and obvious doctrine," which pins some amount of liability on the injured person if the sidewalk hazard was open, obvious, and easily avoided.
-Open and obvious law changes from state to state, and is constantly in flux.

 As you can see, the law governing liability for sidewalk injuries is extremely location-specific.
 Depending on where the injury occurred, how it occurred, and what the actual sidewalk defect was, either a private party or a governmental body could be liable.
 Or, you could share some measure of fault for your own injury.
 Especially if your injuries are signficant, and you'd like to understand your rights and your legal options, your best first step might be discussing your situation with an experienced personal injury attorney.